junsulee75/jsdocp/static/markdown/Db2/ps_hadr_java.md

 ```
 ![Preprocessing](static/img/java_pshadr/java_pshadr_03_member1_down.png)

-Terminal 1 : Then it only connects to remained member 0 showing the dead member 1 priority in server list as zero(0) which means connection will not goes to the member 1.
+Terminal 1 : Then it only connects to remained member 0 showing the dead member 1 priority in server list as zero(0) which means connection will not go to the member 1.
 ```
 ...
 Time:hostname => |2020-11-03 18:02:59.412545|jsps1.fyre.ibm.com| , ServerList (host:priority) => jsps1.fyre.ibm.com|100|jsps2.fyre.ibm.com|67|